Red Riding Hood 2

 Concept drawings in sketchbook throughout the project

 I went back to RAWgraphs to see if there was a graph I could use to get a similar effect.
-What I needed was a bar chart but arranged in a circle - radial bar chart but RAWgraphs didn't have that.
-I tried a few and the sunburst one was close but the data structure wasn't quite right.
+What I needed was a bar chart but arranged in a circle - a radial bar chart but RAWgraphs didn't have that.
+I tried a few and the sunburst chart was close but the data structure wasn't quite right.
 I changed things around in excel, something that I'm sure is not conventional and a bit crazy to do but I knew it would give me what I needed.
-I typed out a binary system of the letter count for each word per row for the first page, put it into RAWgraphs to make the sunburst chart, exported the svg to Illustrator, typed out each letter, of the word and deleted the additional data which was added for spacing.
+I typed out a binary system of the letter count for each word per row for the first page, put it into RAWgraphs to make the sunburst chart, exported the svg to Illustrator, swapped the numbers by typing the relevant letter of each word and deleted the additional data which was added for spacing.

 left: words shooting out going clockwise around a circle, right: styled version with sentiment colours and handwritten and script fonts